kevmhughes/uf1844-ironhack/README.md

 * add images to the gallery
 * add image categories
-* filter through the images in the gallery by title or keywords.
+* filter through the images in the gallery by title or keywords
 * delete images from the gallery